mikersee/png2pos/README.md

 png2pos is a utility to convert PNG images to ESC/POS format (printer control codes and escape sequences) used by POS thermal printers.
 Output file can be just sent to printer.

-**png2pos does not contain any Epson drivers, it is not a driver/filter replacement… png2pos is just an utility for embedded projects, for whose printing PNG files is sufficient and ideal lightweight solution.**
+**png2pos does not contain any Epson drivers, it is not a driver/filter replacement… png2pos is just a utility for embedded projects, for whose printing PNG files is sufficient and ideal lightweight solution.**

 png2pos is: